-Survey Preparation n Questions

-13 .
-Describe the analysis of all critical incid lents provided to or co nducted by leadership.

-Is this written analysis completed at least annually? ☐ Yes □ No
+a this written analysis completed t least annually?
+Describe how it addresses: Causes. 🗖 Yes No

-Describe how it addresses:

-■ Causes.

-■ Trends.
+Trends.

 Areas needing improvement.

-Actions to address the improvement ts needed.
+Actions to address the improveme ents needed.

-■ Implementation of the actions.
+Implementation of the actions.

--

-■ Whether the actions taken accompli ished the intended resu ılts.

-•
+esults.

-• Necessary education and training of personnel.
+Necessary education and training of personnel.

-• Prevention of recurrence.
+Prevention of recurrence.

 Internal reporting requirements.

 External reporting requirements.

-- 14. The participating provider implements written procedures regarding infections and communicable diseases:
+14. The participating provider implements written procedures regarding infections and communicable diseases:

-- a.
+a.
 That address:

+(1) Prevention, including:

-- (1) Prevention, including appropriate use of standard or universal precautions.
+(a) Appropriate use of standard or universal precautions.

+(b) Vaccination, if applicable.

+(c) Screening, if applicable.

-- (2) Identification.
+(2) Identification.

-- (3) Reporting.
+(3) Reporting.

-- (4) Investigation.
+(4) Investigation.

-- (5) Control/mitigation.
+(5) Control/mitigation.

-- b.
+b.
 That include training on the procedures for:

-- (1) Persons served.
+(1) Persons served.

-- (2) Personnel.
+(2) Personnel.

-- (3) Other stakeholders.
+(3) Other stakeholders.

+Intent Statements

 The participating provider takes a comprehensive approach to prevention and management of infections and communicable diseases.
+This includes consideration of legal and regulatory requirements to which the organization is subject, which may

-This includes consideration of legal and regulatory requirements to which the organization is subject, which may vary by state/province or other jurisdiction as well as type of organization, and relevant training for persons served, personnel, and other stakeholders.
+of legal and regulatory requirements to which the organization is subject, which may vary by state/province or other jurisdiction as well as type of organization, and relevant training for persons served, personnel, and other stakeholders.

-14.a.(1) In Canada this may be referred to as routine practices.
+14.a.(1)(a) In Canada this may be referred to as routine practices.